delatbabel/nestedcategories/README.md

 # nestedcategories

-A Laravel 5 package for adding one or more types of category hierarchies to a website.
+A Laravel 5 package for adding one or more types of category hierarchy to a website.

 e.g. a hierarchy for blog categories and another for product categories